Mohan-Zhang-u/TextSummarization/README.md

 ```
 python train_full_rl.py --path=[path/to/save/model] --abs_dir=[path/to/abstractor/model] --ext_dir=[path/to/extractor/model]
 ```
-After the training finishes you will be able to run the decoding and evaluation following the instructions in the previous section.
+After the training finishes you will be able to run the decoding as described above.

-The above will use the best hyper-parameters we used in the paper as default.
+The above will use the best hyper-parameters as default.
 Please refer to the respective source code for options to set the hyper-parameters.